lmtrarbach/blockchain-python/src/blockchain/README.md

 The block_creator module has a create_genesis_block function that creates the first block in the blockchain.
 It also has a create_new_block function that creates a new block using the previous block's hash and a list of transactions.

 Communication Scripts
-The communication scripts include the blockchain_server.py and blockchain_client.py files.
+The communication.py script include grpc server start.

 The communicationr.py file starts a gRPC server that listens for incoming connections from other nodes in the blockchain network.
 It has several gRPC methods, including AddBlock and SyncBlockchain, that allow nodes to add blocks to the blockchain and synchronize their blockchain with other nodes.